Anglican Communion

-Most of its members live in the Anglosphere of former British territories.
-Full participation in the sacramental life of each church is available to all communicant members.
+Most members of the churches of the Anglican Communion live in the Anglosphere: a group of dozens of countries and regions that are predominantly English-speaking, often former British colonies or territories, many of which still voluntarily associate as members of the Commonwealth.
 Because of their historical link to England (ecclesia anglicana means "English church"), some of the member churches are known as "Anglican", such as the Anglican Church of Canada.
-Others, for example the Church of Ireland and the Scottish and American Episcopal churches, have official names that do not include "Anglican".
-Additionally, some churches that do use the name "Anglican" are not part of the communion.
-These have generally disaffiliated over disagreement with the direction of the communion.
-On February 20, 2023, ten communion provinces and Anglican realignment churches within Global South Fellowship of Anglican Churches released a statement stating that they had declared "impaired communion" with the Church of England and no longer recognised Justin Welby as "first among equals" among the bishops of the communion, de facto marking a schism within the Anglican Communion.
+Others, for example the Church of Ireland and the Scottish Episcopal and American Episcopal churches, have official names that do not include "Anglican".
+Conversely, some churches that do use the name "Anglican" are not part of the Communion.
+These have generally disaffiliated over disagreement with the progress and direction of the broader Communion.